jamesiarmes/jamesiarmes.github.io/_posts/223-03-08-bidirectional-replication-postgresql-pglogical.md

 down or requires maintenance.
 Unidirectional replication is the most common replication configuration.

-![Diagram show three nodes in unidirectional replication][unidirectional-diagram]
+![Diagram showing three nodes in unidirectional replication][unidirectional-diagram]

 Bidirectional replication creates copies in each direction.
 Each database is replicated to the others and vice-versa.
 This can create conflicts, especially if one or more nodes fall behind.
-Bidirectional replication is useful for geo-distribution, improved write performance by distributing queries, and migrations where you need to the ability to quickly roll back without data loss.
+Bidirectional replication is useful for geo-distribution, improved write performance by distributing queries, and migrations where you need the ability to quickly roll back without data loss.

-![Diagram show three nodes in bidirectional replication][bidirectional-diagram]
+![Diagram showing three nodes in bidirectional replication][bidirectional-diagram]

 {% include thought.html
            title="A note about language"
            content="
 You may sometimes see unidirectional replication referred to as master-slave or single-master, and bidirectional replication as master-master or multi-master.
-As we've grown as a community we've come to recognise the harm caused by this terminology and evolved our language.
+As we've grown as a community, we've come to recognize the harm caused by this terminology and have evolved our language.
 As such, these terms are considered outdated."
 %}

 ### How many nodes?

-The total number of nodes that you'll need in your database cluster depends on your needs, and this is further complication by {% glossary DBaaS %} providers that often have their own replicas.
-In fact if you're using a DBaaS provider, you may not need to configure replication unless you're looking to migrate your database.
+The total number of nodes that you'll need in your database cluster depends on your needs, and this is further complicated by {% glossary DBaaS %} providers that often have their own replicas.
+In fact, if you're using a DBaaS provider, you may not need to configure replication unless you're looking to migrate your database.

 In general, the recommended number of nodes for ongoing replication is an odd number of three or more.
-The importance of an odd number is that clusters can perform in elections, where each node gets a vote.
+The importance of an odd number is that clusters can participate in elections, where each node gets a vote.
 An odd number of nodes helps to avoid a tie that could result in data loss.
 These elections can be initiated in the case of a conflict during replication, when determining if a node is down, and promoting a node to primary.

 ## How does pglogical support bidirectional replication?